Organisations

 Who can take part?

 Any young person between the ages of 12-25 years who lives in Scotland can register on the Saltire Awards website.
-The young person logs their own hours, which are then signed off by the volunteer manager.
+The young person logs their own hours, which are then authorised electronically by the volunteer manager.

 How to register

-The Satire Awards scheme and website changed in 2020 to enable young people to record their volunteering hours more independently.
-The new website and login system makes it easier for them to monitor the number of hours they have completed.
-Some people may need help from the organisation they volunteer with, or a support worker, to register and use the site.
-If this is an issue please get in touch with us to discuss what extra help may be available.
+The Satire Awards scheme and website is designed to enable young people to record their volunteering hours more independently.
+The website and login system makes it easier for them to monitor the number of hours they have completed.
+Some young people may need help from the organisation they volunteer with, or a support worker to register and use the site.
+If this is an issue, please contact us to discuss what extra help may be available.

 Find out more